Rudy1021/score_backend/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 # score_backend
-Test front-end httpService/ajax/axios run successfully or not
+This is a tool for testing front-end httpService/ajax/axios run successfully or not

 # Usage
 ## mac